 - 1. The Police, Fire, and Health departments shall make a minimum of one inspection during each license year.
 The most recent inspection shall be used to make recommendations on granting the renewal license. - 2.
 The Inspection Division shall inspect the licensed premise only when a new application is received, a change of ownership is requested, or a complaint against the property is received. - 3.
 With regard to the license renewal period, all compliance requirements shall be completed before issuance.
 All applicants who do not apply for renewal by April 15th will not receive the reduced renewal fee. - 4.
-Throughout the license year, the Police and Health Departments shall notify the Safety and Licensing Committee of any convictions which result in the assessment of demerit points against any license. - a.
+Throughout the license year, the Police and Health Departments shall notify the Safety and Licensing Committee of any convictions which result in the assessment of demerit points against any license.
+The City Attorney's Office shall also provide updates regarding the prosecution of licensed establishments. - a.
 Accumulation of demerit points shall be grounds for recommending non-renewal, revocation, suspension, or denial or transfer or granting of the transfer of the license.
 The Safety and Licensing Committee may recommend that prosecution be undertaken by the City Attorney.
 Such action shall not preclude independent prosecution by the City Attorney.

 - b.
-If the Safety and Licensing Committee recommends that prosecution be undertaken by the City Attorney, a hearing shall be scheduled before the Safety and Licensing Committee.
+If the Safety and Licensing Committee recommends that prosecution If prosecution be is undertaken by the City Attorney, a hearing shall be scheduled before the Safety and Licensing Committee.
 If a hearing takes place, the Safety and Licensing Committee shall comply with the requirements of Section 9-54 of the Municipal Code and the suspension or revocation would take place the Friday following Council action.
 Prior to the hearing date, the City Attorney may work out a settlement agreement with the licensee in lieu of the hearing.
 Any settlement agreement shall comply with the requirements of Section 9-54 of the Municipal Code and must be approved by the Safety and Licensing Committee and the Common Council, and begin within a 13-day period of Council action. - c.
 If the license is suspended by the Safety and Licensing Committee and the Common Council, the City Clerk will provide that licensee with a sign that must be posted in a conspicuous location on the premise.
 The sign shall read as follows: